-Some of the symptoms of Neurofibromatosis Type 2, such as tumours, deafness and a different way of speaking, can often make the children targets of bullying.
+Some of the symptoms of NF2, such as tumours, deafness and a different way of speaking, can often make the children targets of bullying.

 Some behaviours to look out for if you suspect a child may be being bullied include:

 - being mysteriously ‘ill’ each morning, or skipping school